 It is quite a lengthy process.
 Usually, I will decide on a few color combinations that I have been contemplating about or certain shapes that strike me as interesting to work with.
 Next will be weeks of painting paper, including numerous layers and shades of colors of which I may use infrequently.
 Each piece then evolves during the time I am working on it, adding, covering up areas, developing the “push/pull” that the viewer may discover.
 Almost all of my finished pieces are dramatically different from what I have had in my mind when starting.
 I almost never create preliminary sketches prior to beginning work.
 I love a piece to evolve intuitively.

 Where do you source the (blueprints, old ledgers, chart papers, and used canvas dropcloths) that you use to create your pieces?

 I have had great luck from auctions, estate sales, and a nice network of people who help source materials for me.
 My studio practice is that I save everything.
 I have found remnants in my flat file that work their way into artwork years later.
-The dropcloth material is literally from my studio floor.
-It has history behind it much like the paper I use.
+The drop cloth material is literally from my studio floor.
+It has a history behind it much like the paper I use.

 How do you decide on the shapes included in your collages?

 There are certain shapes that you will see repeat throughout my work.
 Much like nature, these shapes will have wide variations.
 When working on a piece, my shapes will change according to what, where, and how I want the movement to flow with the work.
 A curve or angle might change many times in each artwork’s development.

 Do you tend to work on one piece at a time or several all at once?

 Since my process is based on a certain color palette, I really concentrate on one work at a time.
 This allows me to be really committed to each work, and to make wonderful discoveries along the way.